Vauxhall Corsa Common Problems and Solutions

 Solution:

-This sometimes affects Corsas built in 2016 and is a sign that there is a problem with your plugs or your coil pack.
-Before you start to replace them, first check the wiring from the plug to the coil pack.
-There may be a loose connection, but if it all looks fine, then buying and replacing the plugs and the coil pack is very easy.
+This sometimes affects Corsas built in 2016 and indicates a problem with your plugs or coil pack.
+Before replacing them, check the wiring from the plug to the coil pack.
+There might be a loose connection.
+If everything appears fine, then replacing the plugs and coil pack is straightforward.
 Shop for your plugs and coil packs here.

 Difficulty level